sadmankiba/bendability/README.md

 pip install -r requirements.txt
 ```

 3. Run `pytest` to check all functions are running ok.
+This should finish under 15 minutes.
 All tests should pass.
-This may take a while to complete.

 ```sh
 python3 -m pytest